International Citizens Insurance Logo

 Preteens may start to feel more aware of what they are leaving behind, including friends, activities, and familiar routines.
 This can cause anxiety or resistance to the move.

 To support them, emphasize the positives of the move and help them maintain connections with friends back home.
-Provide reassurance and involve them in small decisions, such as choosing extracurricular activities or personalizing their bedroom in the new home, to help them feel engaged.
+Provide reassurance and involve them in small decisions, such as choosing extracurricular activities or personalizing their bedroom in the new home, to help them feel a sense of engagement.

 Teenagers (13–17 Years)